Johannes Sichardus: Freiburg

 He then went to Freiburg where Sichard studied law with Zasius.
 In November 1531 he graduated as a doctor in law.
 Following he lectured on law at the University of Freiburg.

 Tübingen

 In 1535 he received a call to the University of Tübingen, where he would earn a hundred guilders at the beginning but within two years of teaching, his salary was doubled.
 He became the rector for the term 1535/1536 and again in 1542, 1545 und 1549.
 He was the dean seven years.
 Attempts to recruit him by the city of Nuremberg were unsuccessful but in 1544 the Duke of Wurttemberg Ulrich appointed him the advisor to the duchy for ten years.
 Emperor Charles V wanted to appoint him as an adviser to the Reichskammergericht in 1548, but he declined.

 Personal life

 He had a brother, maybe two, and sisters.
-He died on the 9 May 1552.
+He died on 9 May 1552.
 Following his death, Mathias Garbitius held a memorial speech at the University of Tübingen.
 Sichard raised two nieces but died childless and his wife remarried.